Upcoming Trips: Dave Alvin's West of the West 2018

 DEAD ROCK WEST (Albuquerque – Los Angeles) Cindy Wasserman and Frank Lee Drennen make superb 'X meets Wilco' harmonic alternative country pop.
 Their newest recording “More Love”, produced by John Doe, is getting rave reviews for its soulful harmonies, described by the Los Angeles Times as “bent notes in tandem, musically summoning a flawless union.”
 This will be their second Roots on the Rails trip.

 THE TRAINThe streamlined railroad cars of LA Rail bring the golden age of rail travel back to life.
 These are beautifully restored vintage cars with service to match.
 Our cars are attached to the rear of regularly-scheduled Amtrak trains, but our cars are not accessible to ticketed passengers.
 There is nothing like dining high above the rails in a dome lounge car.
-Freshly prepared meals and complimentary beverage service (good red and white wines, Heineken on draft, vintage sodas, coffee, tea, etc.) are included in your ticket.
+Freshly prepared meals and complimentary beverage service (good red and white wines, Heineken on draft, soft drinks, coffee, tea, etc.) are included in your ticket.
 When not in service for meals, SILVER SPLENDOR serves as our lounge space.
-Our performance car is the stunning OVERLAND TRAIL a 1949 Southern Pacific barbershop/lounge car, while sleepers PACIFIC SANDS, SALISBURY BEACH, and CIMARRON RIVER provide streamliner-era private cabins.
+Our performance car is the stunning OVERLAND TRAIL a 1949 Southern Pacific barbershop/lounge car, while sleepers PACIFIC SANDS, PALM LEAF, and CIMARRON RIVER provide streamliner-era private cabins.

 Visit our page on different types of accommodations on board.
 Linens and towels are provided in all accommodations.